Nils Vibe Stockfleth

-Nils Joachim Christian Vibe Stockfleth (11 January 1787 in Fredrikstad, Norway – 26 April 1866 in Sandefjord) was a Norwegian cleric who was instrumental in the first development of the written form of the Northern Sami language.
-Stockfleth compiled a Norwegian-Sami dictionary, wrote a Sami grammar and translated a portion of the Bible into the Sami language.
+Nils Joachim Christian Vibe Stockfleth (11 January 1787 in Fredrikstad, Norway – 26 April 1866 in Sandefjord) was a Norwegian cleric who was instrumental in the first development of the written form of the Northern Sámi language.
+Stockfleth compiled a Norwegian-Sámi dictionary, wrote about Sámi grammar and translated the New Testament and parts of the Old Testament of the Bible into the Northern Sámi language.

 Education and early career

-His parents were Dean Niels Stockfleth (1756–1794) and his wife was Anne Johanne Vibe (1753–1805).
+His parents were Dean Niels Stockfleth (1756–1794) and his wife Anne Johanne Vibe (1753–1805).
 He was a student in Copenhagen from 1803 to 1804, when he was hired as an undersecretary in the Danish Chancellery (Danske Kancelli).
 He attended lectures on law, and for a time he studied carpentry.

 In 1808 he was commissioned as a lieutenant in the Danish Army; he took part in the Battle of Sehested (Schleswig-Holstein) during the Napoleonic Wars.
 After the Denmark-Norway union ended in 1814, Stockfleth joined the Norwegian Army as an officer posted to Valdres.
 He resigned from the army in 1823 to study theology, graduating in 1824.
-In March of the following year he became pastor of Vadsø, transferring to Lebesby in 1828 so that he could more easily meet with the nomadic Sami.
+In March of the following year he became pastor at Vadsø Church, transferring to Lebesby Church in 1828 so that he could more easily meet with the nomadic Sámi.

 Linguistics research and field work

-From 1836 Stockfleth taught Sami languages and Finnish in Christiania (now the University of Oslo).
+From 1836 Stockfleth taught Sámi languages and Finnish in Christiania (now the University of Oslo).
 In 1838 he travelled to Finland and gained the support of Finnish philologists Gustaf Renvall (1781–1841), Reinhold von Becker (1788–1858), Andreas Sjögren (1794–1855) and Elias Lönnrot (1802–1884).

-In 1839 he ended his pastoral duties to devote himself fully to understanding Sami culture, travelling several times to Sami and Finnish settlements in both Norway and Sweden.
-Influenced by Enlightenment thinkers like Johann Gottfried Herder, he worked assiduously for what he saw as the betterment of the Sami people, especially in the literary field.
-Stockfleth and the Danish polyglot and philologist Rasmus Christian Rask cooperated to develop a means of accurately recording a written form of the Sami language so that it could be used as a medium for the publication of religious books.
+In 1839 he ended his pastoral duties to devote himself fully to understanding Sámi culture, travelling several times to Sámi and Finnish settlements in both Norway and Sweden.
+Influenced by Enlightenment thinkers like Johann Gottfried Herder, he worked assiduously for what he saw as the betterment of the Sámi people, especially in the literary field.
+Stockfleth and the Danish polyglot and philologist Rasmus Christian Rask cooperated to develop a means of accurately recording a written form of the Sámi language so that it could be used as a medium for the publication of religious books.

-At a time when powerful people, both in government and in the press, believed that the Sami people should be forced to attend schools with Norwegian being the sole language of instruction and that Sami-language teaching would delay efforts to modernize and assimilate the Sami people, Stockfleth succeeded in publishing several Sami readers and a Sami grammar.
+At a time when powerful people, both in government and in the press, believed that the Sámi people should be forced to attend schools with Norwegian being the sole language of instruction and that Sámi-language teaching would delay efforts to modernize and assimilate the Sámi people, Stockfleth succeeded in publishing several Sámi readers and a Sámi grammar.